 In 1996, Hal Blakadar in Oakville Ontario purchased the car from Mr. Bigioni.

 Citroën Autoclub Canada president George Dyke purchased the SM from Hal in the fall of 1999 and has kept it in pristine shape.
 All major servicing under George’s ownership has been performed by Dave Burnham Citroën in Delanson, New York, or by David Hume at Excelsior Motors in Midway, Kentucky, who replaced the chains at 81,532 miles.

 You can view a gallery of 187 photos here: https://www.flickr.com/photos/62790594@N03/albums/72157715486113342

 George sold the SM to a collector near Baltimore, MD in March 2021.

 If you paid careful attention to the photo of the driver’s door panel, note there is a remote mirror control joystick.
 It serves no function as the original style SM remote mirror has no ability for control adjustment.
 Most likely at one point there was intent to change out the mirror to a remote controlled one.
 (Some SMs on the West Coast had their remote mirrors swapped out with ones from early 1970s Olds Cutlass 442.
 Perhaps that was even done on this car, but it was reverted back the original mirror type at some point, likely when it was repainted).

-If you would like to own a model like this, or perhaps even the one you see here, please contact us.
+If you would like to own a model like this, please contact us.